Thinking of joining an MLM? Read the truth behind the ‘income opportunity’

 The main issue with MLMs is in the way they usually work.
 Rather than your profit coming from the actual products you sell, it comes from recruiting people into the business as sellers under you (your ‘downline’) and making commissions on their sales (and their downlines).

 And these sales aren’t just to customers.
 You see, in order to join an MLM you usually need to buy products to sell (often referred to as a starter kit, or similar).
-And then in order to remain a seller, stylist, supervisor (or whatever term the company uses) you often need to make a minimum number of sales in a given time period.
+And then in order to remain a seller, stylist, supervisor, or whatever term the company uses, you often need to make a minimum number of sales in a given time period (though not always).

 Often the only way to make these sales is to recruit people under you (making commission off their starter kits) or to buy products yourself.
 Otherwise you’re left trying to sell your products to friends, family, mums at the school gates, and anyone you come into contact with (one of the reasons why some of the more pushy/desperate MLM reps get a bad reputation).